enhance-dev/enhance-styles/README.md

 Colors included in the theme setting will have a color scale generated.
 It is recommended to pick a color, then choose a middle lightness as the basis of the scale so as to maximize the amount of steps in the scale that are not white or black.
 You can choose your naming convention.
-Bootstrap like themes will use generic names such as "primary" Material like themes will choose a theme color name i.e. "indigo"
+Bootstrap-like themes will use generic names such as "primary".
+Material-like themes will choose a theme color name i.e. "indigo".

 ### light / dark theme support
 Enhance styles supports native light / dark theme mode by default and allows you to override and augment the colors used.

-Light / dark theme support can be overridden by specifying
+Light / dark theme support can be overridden by specifying:

 - `fore` the foreground color to be used as the default text and border color.
 You can also specify a  `dark` property in the color section to override.
 - `back` the default light theme background color, defaults to white and can be overridden by setting a `light` value in the color section.
 - `accent` will be set as the [`accent-color`](https://developer.mozilla.org/en-US/docs/Web/CSS/accent-color) for the document and will be reflected in input and focus styling.
 This will generate `--accent`, `--accent-h` ( hue ), `--accent-s` ( saturation ), and `--accent-l` ( lightness ) custom properties for you to use in styles.